-Guidelines include applicable Bureau and Department instructions, policies, and procedures; national and state codes, standards, and regulations on engineering matters; manufacturers' literature; precedents for similar situations; applicable Federal, state, and tribal resource laws and regulations; and applicable construction management regulations/guidelines such as the FAR, applicable Code of Federal Regulations (CFR), and CSI.
-Such guidelines are often insufficient, inapplicable to the engineering projects or assignments, or have significant gaps in specificity thus requiring considerable interpretation and adaptation for the unique and novel issues and problems encountered.
-Uses experienced judgement, initiative and resourcefulness in applying and adapting advanced civil engineering practices and departing from established practices and precedents as required to solve unique and novel problems for which precedents are not directly applicable due to complexity and scope of the engineering assignments.
-Furthermore, the incumbent must develop project guidelines, protocols, and procedures that are specific to the project and develop new methods and criteria and propose or develop new policies, standards, and practices.
+Guidelines include applicable Bureau and Department instructions, policies, and procedures; national and state codes, standards, and regulations on engineering matters; manufacturers' literature; precedents for similar situations; applicable federal, state, and tribal resource laws and regulations; and applicable construction management regulations/guidelines such as the FAR, applicable Code of Federal Regulations (CFR), and CSI.
+Such guidelines are often inadequate in dealing with individual assignments in that they seldom provide concrete solutions to specific engineering problems.
+The incumbent uses experienced judgement, initiative, and resourcefulness in applying and adapting civil engineering practices or departing from established practices and precedents as required to solve problems for which precedents are not directly applicable due to such factors as unusual local conditions (e.g., climatic, geographic, environmental) or the specialized requirements of the particular facility or structure.
+Due to the complexity and scope of engineering projects and assignments, the incumbent must develop project guidelines, protocols, and procedures that are specific to the project and may review for comment or propose draft directives, standards, and policies.